Sampling Theorem and Discrete Fourier Transform on the Hyperboloid

-We shall be mainly interested in cases where there are not enough points to completely reconstruct the signal, i.e., \emph{undersampling}, but a partial reconstruction is still possible.
+We shall be mainly interested in cases where there are not enough points to completely reconstruct a given function $\psi$, i.e., \emph{undersampling}, but a partial reconstruction is still possible.
 In these cases ${\cal S}$ does not generate a discrete frame, and the resolution operator ${\cal A}$ would not be invertible.
 But we can construct another operator from ${\cal T}$, ${\cal B}={\cal T}{\cal T}^*$, acting on $\ell^2$.